 top of page

-Every human has a unique set of values, beliefs, and spiritual practices that define the way they would like to show up in the world.
+Every human has a unique set of values, beliefs, and personal practices that define the way they would like to show up in the world.
 There is interplay between their unique habits, roles, routines, and rituals, valued occupations, and the skills and strategies they need to get them done.
 As an OT, I have the skills to look at the whole person within the context of meaningful occupation.
 My approach is client-led and quite collaborative.
-It may be tempting to think of this as “coaching”, but in my role of OT practitioner, I interact more as a teammate (with 20 years of experience).

-Taking that understanding of each client as an individual, we collaborate to optimize comfortable, more efficient daily function.
-Starting with an occupational profile, occupational therapy’s unique framework is the perfect starting point to help teens and adults meet their personal goals.
-If you are an officially or self-diagnosed neurodivergent teen, adult, or family, I’d like to help you make connections within yourself, integrate them into daily engagement, and expand your well being and well doing.
+Taking that understanding of each client as an individual, an OT practitioner collaborates to optimize comfortable, more efficient daily function.
+Starting with an occupational profile, occupational therapy’s unique framework is the perfect starting point to help clients meet their personal goals.
+If you are a formally or self-diagnosed neurodivergent teen, adult, or family, the OT lens can help you make connections within yourself, integrate them into daily engagement, and expand your well being and well doing.

 Do you have any of these common challenges as a neurodivergent person living in a world that hasn't quite caught up?